loudifier/chirplab/README.md

 Chirplab is built on Python, NumPy/SciPy, Qt, and other open source software and is released under the [MIT license](LICENSE)

 ## Overview
 Chirplab can be used as a standalone GUI for interactively examining measurement data and experimenting with different project parameter settings, or entirely via a command line interface using plaintext project file input and measurement data output.
 This allows a seamless transision between R&D and automated or manufacturing workflows, and even allows custom Chirplab measurements to be incorporated into other audio test software that can call external programs as part of a measurement sequence.
-Chirplab is early in development, but will eventually support a wide variety of standard and specialized audio measurements.

 <picture><img alt="GUI stimulus/response tab" src="img/gui_chirp-tab.png"></picture>